-One of the Department's objectives is that these recommendations would help boost Early and Periodic Screening, Diagnostic and Testing (EPSDT) outcomes among children receiving Medicaid benefits.
+One of the Department's objectives is that these recommendations would help boost Early and Periodic Screening, Diagnostic and Testing (EPSDT) outcomes among children receiving Health First Colorado benefits.
 Finally, Upleaf was also asked to identify areas of duplication between the Healthy Communities program and the Regional Care Collaborative Organizations (RCCOs), and make recommendations to help eliminate duplication.

 - Healthy Communities 2015 Evaluation Report

 For more information about this program please email email@example.com.